scireum/jupiter/README.md

   thousands of rows / structured documents).
 * **Repository**: The repository is used to fetch files from various sources and invoking appropriate loaders so that the data can be used (e.g. as IDB table or set).
-  More infos on loaders: [repository](jupiter-rs/src/repository)
+  More info on loaders: [repository](jupiter-rs/src/repository)

-More infos and a detailed description can be found in the [Documentation](https://docs.rs/jupiter).
+More info and a detailed description can be found in the [Documentation](https://docs.rs/jupiter).

 # Deployment